nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets.rst

 To use the cryptographic functions in the modem, the application must provision the security credentials to the modem.
 To be able to provision credentials, the modem must be in offline mode.
 The credentials are provisioned through AT commands.
-For more information, See `Credential storage management %CMNG`_ section in the nRF9160 AT Commands Reference Guide or the same section in the `nRF91x1 AT Commands Reference Guide`_ depending on the SiP you are using.
+For more information, See `Credential storage management %CMNG`_ section in the nRF9160 AT Commands Reference Guide or the `same section <nRF91x1 credential storage management %CMNG_>`_ in the nRF91x1 AT Commands Reference Guide, depending on the SiP you are using.
 If you are using the |NCS| to build your application, you can use the :ref:`nrf:modem_key_mgmt` library to manage credentials.
 If you prefer a graphical tool, use `Cellular Monitor`_ instead.
 To manage credentials with Cellular Monitor, your device must be running an |NCS| application.